BrodyGGG/BrodyGGG.github.io/README.md

 # Brodys Portfolio

 Welcome to my portfolio!
-This repository showcases two of my projects: a **Banking App** and a **Hangman Game**.
+This repository showcases two of my group projects: a **Banking App** and a **Hangman Game**.
-Both projects demonstrate my skills in frontend and backend development, as well as my ability to create interactive and user-friendly applications.
+Both projects demonstrate my skills in frontend and backend development and user friendly applications.

 ## Table of Contents